volatility-labs/Fig-Nodes/README.md

 ## Litegraph

-The code base runs in a forked version of [ComfyOrg's Litegraph](https://github.com/Comfy-Org/litegraph.js).
+The code base runs in a forked version of [ComfyOrg's Litegraph](https://github.com/Comfy-Org/litegraph.js) in the frontend directory.

 ## Testing